bintray/gradle-bintray-plugin/README.md

 <a name="Maven_Central_Sync"/>

 # Maven Central Sync
 The plugin allows using Bintray's interface with Maven Central.
-You can have the artifacts of a Version sent to Maven Central, by adding the adding the *mavenCentralSync* closure inside the *version* closure, as shown in the below *Plugin DSL* section.
+You can have the artifacts of a Version sent to Maven Central, by adding the *mavenCentralSync* closure inside the *version* closure, as shown in the below *Plugin DSL* section.
 If that closure is omitted, the version will not be sent to Maven central.

 In order for this functionality to be enabled, you first must verify the following: